You can provide these resources to patients to help them before, during and post screening. See the full resource library.

 Before screening appointment

-- Video explaining the choices available for having a Cervical Screening Test
+- Video explaining the Cervical Screening Test

 During screening appointment